StefaniaGentili/NESTORE/ReadMe.md

 ##  Credits

-Please use the following citation for any use of this software "NESTOREv1.0: A Matlab package to identify patterns for strong following earthquake forecasting" by S. Gentili, P. Brondi,
+Please use the following citation for any use of this software:
-R. Di Giovambattista
+Stefania Gentili, Piero Brondi, Rita Di Giovambattista; NESTOREv1.0: A MATLAB Package for Strong Forthcoming Earthquake Forecasting.
+Seismological Research Letters 2023; doi: https://doi.org/10.1785/0220220327

+##  References
+* Gentili, S., and R. Di Giovambattista (2017).
+Pattern recognition approach to the subsequent event of damaging earthquakes in Italy, Phys.
+Earth Planet.
+In.
+266, 1–17.

+* Gentili, S., and R. Di Giovambattista (2020).
+Forecasting strong aftershocks in earthquake clusters from northeastern Italy and western Slovenia, Phys.
+Earth Planet.
+In.
+303, doi: 10.1016/j.pepi.2020.106483.

+* Gentili, S., and R. Di Giovambattista (2022).
+Forecasting strong subsequent earthquakes in California clusters by machine learning, Phys.
+Earth Planet.
+In.
+327, doi: 10.1016/j.pepi.2022.106879.

+* Gentili, S., E. Anyfadi, P. Brondi, and F. Vallianatos (2023).
+Forecasting strong subsequent earthquakes in Greece using NESTORE machine learning algorithm, EGU General Assembly 2023, Vienna, Austria, 23–28 April 2023.

 ##  Acknowledgments